Wood pellet's and a log transposed on a table in front of a non-electric pellet stove in the background

 With the price of gas and groceries increasing with inflation, we are all looking for ways to be more sustainable and save a few extra bucks on energy costs.

-However, when it comes to heating your home, you don’t want to pay excessive money on electricity, so you start to look at alternative heat sources.
+However, when it comes to heating your home, you don’t want to pay excessive money for electricity, so you start to look at alternative heat sources.

 Non-electric pellet stoves have been shown to reduce energy costs and are less expensive than oil or gas, but which one is right for you?